 “If you fall, I'll be there” ― Floor

-Having travelled across almost 15 countries, which constitutes more than 100 different cities globally.
-Now imagine the number of feet and floor pictures I might be having on my Phone, Computer, or Cloud!
+Having travelled across almost 15 countries, which constitutes more than 100 cities globally; Now imagine the number of feet and floor pictures I might be having on my Phone, Computer, or Cloud!
 100?
 Maybe 1000 or 10000?
 It is not just a picture to me but a footprint of my soul in that place.
-The intriguing details, line work, textures, colors, and prints cogitate the character of the place/neighborhood.
+All those intriguing details, line work, textures, colors, and prints cogitate the character of the place/neighborhood.
 So, here's to sharing the best of my Footwork across the globe.

 Of the mighty American streets

-The United States of America!
-The USA they say.
+The United States of America, The USA they say!
 These three pictures I chose are pretty close to my heart.
-The first one is from my visit to the city of Detroit in Michigan back in 2017.
-These Boho pair of sneakers were my travel bud during this trip to the US (of course for my academic master's work) and my sketchbook - my forever go-to companion.
-This picture reminds me of a soulful sketching session I had at Belle Isle Park, Detroit.
+The first one (L) is from my maiden visit to the city of Detroit in Michigan back in 2017.
+These Boho pair of sneakers were my travel bud throughout my US tour (of course for my academic master's work) and a sketchbook - my forever go-to companion.
+This picture takes me back to that soulful sketching session I had at Belle Isle Park, Detroit.
 FYI, the Belle Isle Park is an Island park that sits on the River Detroit which separates the United States and Canada.
-The third one is again from my travel to the US in 2017, this time it was in the city of Cincinnati, Ohio.
+The one on extreme Right (R) is again from the 2017 trip clicked in the city of Cincinnati, Ohio.
 We were a group of students from India for an international workshop on Interior architecture organized by the University of Cincinnati.
-The workshop revolved around designing various startup spaces in the Ohio downtown.
+The workshop revolved around designing various startup spaces in the Ohio Downtown.
 One fine day, wearing my Boho pair of shoes I left for the Downtown; it was a sunny Saturday with buoyant Bars, lively cafes, and gleeful Parks to my witness.
 And the streets got me like Sun, Feet, Streets and Click!
-The second picture in the center is from a very special park in a neighborhood of Manhattan, New York which we documented in 2018 as a part of our Summer school.
-This SS was about understanding and discussing the initiatives taken by the NY City authorities to bring about Resilient changes in the city boroughs post-Sandy (Cyclone that hit the economic capital of the US in 2012).
-The Parks and other public places were a highlight of our study in the neighborhoods of infamous Brooklyn Bridge and the Williamsburg Bridge along the Hudson River.
+The picture in the center is from a very special park in one of the neighborhoods of Manhattan, New York which we documented in 2018 as a part of our Summer school.
+This SS was about understanding and discussing the initiatives taken by the New York City authorities to bring about Resilient changes in the city boroughs post-Sandy (Cyclone that hit the economic capital of the US in 2012).
+The Parks and other public places were a highlight of our study in the neighborhoods around infamous Brooklyn Bridge and the Williamsburg Bridge along the Hudson River.

 For the Love of Europa!